ESL Speaking

 No Reading: Is there any worse thing to do in a presentation than to read?
 I don’t think so.
 I always make my students memorize their presentations and I find it goes much more smoothly.

-Free Topic Choice: The topic choice was so wide open.
+Free Topic Choice: The topic choice was wide open.
 “Anything in the news lately.”
 Students chose stuff they were actually interested in and surprisingly, nobody chose the same topic.

 Not just Me Blathering Away: I’m sure my students are weary of me blathering away at them each day by this point in the semester!
 I think it was a nice break for them, as well as me.
 The students did a great job listening to their classmates.